 Black Panther Soundtrack Review

 Everyone’s talking about it: Black Panther.
 Some say it is empowering disenfranchised women and Black communities, others accuse it of Blaxploitation.
-Personally, I just enjoy a good superhero movie, so that was the reason I took my better half out to watch it this past Valentine’s Day.
+Personally, I just enjoy a good superhero movie.
+That was the reason I took my better half out to watch it this past Valentine’s Day.
 That and the fact that tickets for Fifty Shades Freed would have been grounds for divorce.

 With the camera lens zeroing in on past and present political issues and the African diaspora, Black Panther isn’t your typical superhero movie.
 Likewise, with his rejection of mainstream hit-song formulas as well as his non-conformist political lyrics, Kendrick Lamar isn’t your typical rapper.
 Naturally, this makes for a very interesting marriage of visuals and sound.
 It could go either way, so let’s get right into it – review of the Black Panther Soundtrack, which is currently on its way to the top of the charts.